 - How much can you afford to buy your trawler AND properly maintain it?

-The information available through magazines, boat shows and internet research will allow you as a buyer to learn quite a bit on your own.
-The way you interpret and process all of this data to make a final decision may seem a bit daunting, but don’t let it overwhelm you.
+Information is available through magazines, boat shows, and internet research.
+These resources will allow you to learn quite a bit on your own.
+Interpreting and processing all of the available data may seem a bit daunting, but don’t let it overwhelm you.
 Potential trawler buyers who convert to trawler owners are unanimous in their acclaim that it is absolutely worth the effort and one of the best things they have ever done.

-If your goal is to really go out and enjoy the trawler lifestyle, it is strongly recommended that you team up with a professional yacht broker who understands the market, no matter which type or size of trawler you ultimately buy.
+If your goal is to embrace and enjoy the trawler lifestyle, it is strongly recommended that you team up with a professional yacht broker who understands the market, no matter which type or size of trawler you ultimately buy.
 A yacht broker will serve as an experienced advisor to coach and guide you along the way, looking out for your personal interests.

-An important consideration for every trawler buyer is having an exit strategy.
-Trawler ownership is typically a money losing exercise, so it is in good practice to keep your trawler well-maintained.
-When the day comes and you are done cruising, it can be fairly priced to sell for the next owner.
+Lastly, an important consideration for every trawler owner is having an exit strategy.
+Trawler ownership is generally a money losing exercise, so it is in good practice to keep your trawler well-maintained.
+When the day comes and your trawler adventure comes to an end, the trawler can be sold to the next owner searching for adventure.